amrutha1999/trending/README.md

 ## (Unofficial) GitHub Trending API
 #### _A tiny Ruby API for the trending repositories on GitHub_

-This API powers a little iPhone app I'm working called [Repo](https://github.com/richardburton/Repo).
+This API powers a little iPhone app I'm working cssssalled [Repo](https://github.com/richardburton/Repo).
 It shows you the trending repositories that are built with the languages you love.

 Example request: http://githubtrending.herokuapp.com/trending?languages[]=ruby&languages[]=objective-c